 - Submit Letters of Support for the nominee.

 Outstanding Employee Award recipients are selected by a committee comprised of OAs and classified staff.
-Committee members are obtained from the following sources: OA and classified Senate representatives, Classified Staff Training and Development Advisory Committee (CSTDAC), OA Council, and diversity committees.
+Committee members are obtained from the following sources: OA and classified Senate representatives, Classified Staff Training and Development Advisory Committee (CSTDAC), OA Council, and diversity committees or units.
 The committee also includes a representative from Human Resources (Chief Human Resources Officer or her designee).
 The Employee Engagement Manager facilitates the selection process.

 The committee makes selection decisions based on the information submitted on the nomination form and in the letters of support.
 Award recipients are determined by their demonstrated ability to meet the established criteria as detailed and explained in the nomination materials.
 Committee members do not seek additional information on nominees to make final decisions.
 Detailed information about a nominee as described by those submitting the nomination and contributing a letter of support is the determining factor.